ryushida/shinymoney/README.md

 # Features

-- Enter expenses
+- Enter expenses (date, amount, account, category, notes)

-- Visualize Spending by Date
+- Visualize Spending by Date (Scatter plot and heatmap)

-- Visualize Spending by Category
+- Visualize Spending by Category (Scatter plot and heatmap)

+- Enter value of each account

+- Visualize the value of each account (Stacked Bar Plot)

 - Manage categories, accounts, and account types

-- Enter value of each account

-- Visualize accounts

 # Usage